dm03514/computer-assisted-debugging/README.md

 Debugging software is a foundational skill for software engineering.
 Unfortunately, industry and academia do a poor job of teaching it.
 This results in a wide range of skills between effective debuggers and ineffective debuggers.
 Computer assisted debugging provides a way for effective debuggers to encode their strategies and approaches into executable playbooks, by modeling debugging as a graph.
 We see this with artifacts like playbooks.
 In much the way there are patterns for software construction and playbooks for service operation there exists patterns and playbooks for debugging.
 I think as an industry we can do much better job of teaching techniques to assist in debugging.

+The purpose of computer assisted debugging is to allow different individuals to arrive at the same correct root conclusions in the shortest time possible.
+In order to accomplish this "Playbooks" are used.
+These are artifacts that provide a responder with an approach to arriving at common causes of issues.
+The problem with playbooks are many:

+- Unstructured - If there even are playbooks, structure often varies widly between teams, services, and companies

 ### Commands